St. Hilda’s & St. Hugh’s is a school for children. We welcome boys and girls as young as 2 for our early childhood and elementary programs.

 Students in grades 4-8 go head to head in our annual math competition!
 Divided into two teams, the elected class representatives compete by answering a variety of math questions.
 Upper division students make up the audience and cheer on their classmates; they also have a chance to answer some of the unsolved problems.
 Students in the lower division celebrate Math Bowl by partnering up with different grades for math themed crafts, games, and snacks.

 Michaelmas is the feast of Saint Michael the Archangel, which is traditionally celebrated on September 29.
 Many British universities and schools celebrate this day as the start of the fall term, and Mother Ruth brought this tradition to St. Hilda’s & St. Hugh’s when it first opened as a way to honor her affection for English traditions.
 We celebrate this day at the New York Athletic Club, located at Travers Island.
 This is a fun-filled day of games, sporting events, and a picnic lunch.
 Students in grades 1-8 travel with faculty by charter bus.
 Homerooms are assigned into two teams, Charterhouse (named for the monastery where Saint Hugh was prior) and Whitby (named for Whitby Abbey, where Saint Hilda was the founding abbess ), and dress in the colors associated with that team.
-More information will be sent separately by Patti Lesser, the director of athletics.

 The Parents’ Association, also known as the PA, is an important link between the school’s parents and the head of school, faculty, and administrators on matters of interest to the entire parent community.
 All parents and guardians are members of the PA, and membership fees are included in the cost of tuition.
 The PA engages in and organizes activities that benefit the school.
 This includes planning and supporting school fundraisers, social events, faculty appreciation events, and facilitating monthly meetings that include presentations on important topics.
 The PA’s executive committee is composed of the president and other officer positions that are elected in the spring of the previous academic year.